Adewale Ayuba: Career

-Back in Nigeria in 1998, he released Acceleration (Corporate Music) and followed with Turn Me On in 2000, earning Best Fuji Album of the Year at the Awards for Musical Excellence in Nigeria and Best Song of the Year at the Nigerian Song Festival 2000.
-The same year he toured England, Ireland, the Netherlands and Belgium.
+In 1998, he released Acceleration, followed by Turn Me On in 2000, earning Best Fuji Album of the Year at the Awards for Musical Excellence in Nigeria, and he won Best Song of the Year at the Nigerian Song Festival 2000.
+The same year he toured England, Ireland, the Netherlands, and Belgium.
+In 2003, Ayuba again toured Europe again and recorded the collaborative album Fuji Satisfaction with the group BANTU; the collaboration won Best Group in West Africa and Best Group in Africa at the Kora Music Awards.
+He also received the Millennium Voice of Nigerian Music award from the Omo Oduduwa Association in Düsseldorf, Germany.
+In 2007, he released his tenth album, Mellow, which won Best Fuji Vocal Performance at the AMEN Awards and topped Nigeria's contemporary African charts.